unoplatform/uno.toolkit.ui/doc/getting-started.md

 this.Build(r => r.UseToolkit());
 ```

+> [!NOTE]
-> [!NOTE]: If you are using the [Uno.Toolkit.WinUI.Material.Markup](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Material.Markup) NuGet package, follow the steps in the [Using C# Markup for the Material Toolkit](./material-getting-started.md#using-c-markup) guide instead as it includes the Toolkit library.
+> If you are using the [Uno.Toolkit.WinUI.Material.Markup](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Material.Markup) NuGet package, follow the steps in the [Using C# Markup for the Material Toolkit](xref:Toolkit.GettingStarted.Material#using-c-markup) guide instead as it includes the Toolkit library.